Skip to content

 What are the risks associated with marketing?

-According to the UK Association for Project Management (APM)'s Body of Knowledge, we can explain the risks involved in marketing as there are two distinct definitions of risk in a project:
+According to the UK Association for Project Management (APM) Body of Knowledge, the project risk definition can be split into two distinct definitions of risk in a project:

 It’s important to differentiate between these two types of risks in marketing.